-I am really happy you stopped by to read some of my poetry.
-My name is Steven Humphreys and I wrote all the poems on this site.
+My name is Steven Humphreys, and I am really happy you dropped by to read my poetry.
+I wrote all the poems within this site.

-At an early age, I was greatly inspired by Edgar Allan Poe’s poem ‘Annabel Lee’ and intrigued by Henry David Thoreau’s notes on how he spent his time (two years) at ‘Walden Pond’.
-I wanted to (be and) write like them.
+I was greatly inspired by Edgar Allan Poe’s poem ‘Annabel Lee’ and intrigued by Henry David Thoreau’s notes on how he spent his time (two years) at ‘Walden Pond’ at an early age.
+I wanted to (be) write like them.

 J.D.
 Salinger’s ‘Catcher in the Rye’ and Charles Bukowski’s own version ~ ‘Ham on Rye’ caught my eye.
 But, I didn’t read them both in high school.
 I found Salinger’s book in a ‘storage box’ my wife’s kids left in our garage!
 And, as for ‘Charles’, I have no idea how I stumbled upon his works!
 But, I am sure grateful I had.
 Crude, but incredible!

 I was inspired to stay up all night one Saturday evening (when fifteen years old) writing over fifty poems.
 Unfortunately, they are all lost… I do vaguely remember one about rats!

 Writing poetry keeps my feet on the ground and my mind in the clouds